hanyi2021/CrystalDiT/README.md

 - chgnet==0.3.1
 - timm==1.0.15

-## 📂 Data Preparation
+## Data Preparation

-Due to supplement material size limitations, the following data files need to be downloaded separately:

-### 1. MP-20 Dataset
+### MP-20 Dataset

-Download the MP-20 dataset and place it in `datasets/mp_20/`:
+The MP-20 dataset is included in this repository under `datasets/mp_20/` with the following files:
 ```
 datasets/mp_20/
 ├── train.csv